5 Minute(s) read

-The correct height that your lawn is cut to can vary with variety and time of year.
-As a rule of thumb, it is good to leave your lawn on the higher end of the below scales during the height of summer and depth of winter.
+There’s no one correct lawn height, as the ideal height varies with lawn variety and time of year.
+As a rule of thumb, it is good to keep your lawn height at the higher end of the below ranges during the height of summer and the depth of winter.

 Tip #4 – Mow your lawn regularly

-Avoid long periods between mowing and never cut more than one third of the leaf off in any one mow.
-For more information on how often to mow, see our “How often and why should I mow my lawn” blog.
+Avoid long periods between mowing, and never cut off more than one-third of the leaf at a time.
+For more information on how often to mow, see our blog post ‘How often do I need to mow my lawn?

 Tip #5 – Keep your lawn mower blades sharp

-Keep your mower well maintained, a good time to do this is the start of Spring around September.
-This is a good opportunity to freshen up your mower after it has been sitting during winter.
-Give the blades a sharpen, change the oil and ensure all is running well.
-If you are unsure of how to sharpen your mower blades have a chat to your local mower store.
+Always keep your mower and mowing blades well-maintained.
+A good time for routine maintenance is the start of spring, around September.
+This is a good opportunity to freshen up your mower after winter hibernation.
+Sharpen the blades, change the oil, and ensure all is running well.

 Sharp blades will give the best results, whereas dull blades will cause uneven cutting.
 If you have turf grass, such as a zoysia grass or Bermuda variety, ensure your mower can pick up each grass blade with ease.
 Similarly, if you have a thicker lawn, you may want to invest in lawn mowers with higher air circulation and power.